Hunting wino and higgsino dark matter at the muon collider with disappearing tracks: Disappearing tracks at the muon collider

-In the most favourable scenarios, the analysis of the full muon collider dataset is expected to allow the discovery \chipm masses up to value close to the kinematic limit of $\sqrt{s}/2$.
+In the most favourable scenarios, the analysis of the full muon collider data set is expected to allow the discovery \chipm masses up to value close to the kinematic limit of $\sqrt{s}/2$.
 The interval of lifetimes covered by the experimental search directly depends on the layout of the tracking detector and the choices made in the reconstruction and identification of the tracklets.
 In particular, the setup presented in this work should allow to probe lifetimes down to $10^{-2}$~ns for a wide range of \chipm masses.
 Given the requirement of having at least four hits associated to the tracklet, this sensitivity limit depends of the radial position of the fourth tracking layer.
 In the detector used for this study, this corresponds to the position of the second double layer of the vertex detector.
-An additional dependence on the \chipm mass is due to the Lorentz boost of the \chipm.
+The drop in sensitivity in Figure~\ref{fig:sensitivity_m_vs_tau} for shorter lifetimes as the chargino mass increases is caused by the reduced Lorentz boost of the produced \chipm which decreases the probability for them to reach the second double layer and satisfy the minimum requirements.
+Most notably this affects the reach for pure higgsino models, as the shorter expected lifetime falls into this region with degraded sensitivity.
 In pure wino models, it is expected to be able to discover \chipm with lifetimes up to about 10~ns, in a large range of masses up to 4.5~TeV.
 The sensitivity at long lifetimes depends on the radial position of the tracking detector used to implement the disappearing condition and could be trivially extended by considering longer tracklets and imposing the disappearing condition only in the last layers of the tracking detector.
-It is worth noting that even the most pessimistic scenarios considered are expected to potentially discover the thermal targets for both wino and higgsino scenarios.
+It is worth noting that even the most pessimistic scenarios considered are expected to potentially discover the thermal wino scenario at a 10~TeV MuC.

 For the higgsino models, we provide also the expected sensitivity as a function of the mass of the \chipm and its mass splitting with respect to the lightest neutral state.
 The results are shown in Figure~\ref{fig:sensitivity_deltam_hino}.